orgmanager/orgmanager/readme.md

 Not everyone can afford a server, nor do they have the skills to set up a modern PHP application, so OrgManager provides a hosted version you can use **for FREE**.
 You can access the hosted version at [https://orgmanager.miguelpiedrafita.com](https://orgmanager.miguelpiedrafita.com).
 In exchange, please report any bugs you encounter, so we can continue inproving!

+### On joining the OrgManager Github organization
+As you may have guessed, you can use OrgManager to [join the OrgManager organization](https://orgmanager.miguelpiedrafita.com/o/orgmanager).

 ## Development version

 These instructions will get you the beta version of the project up and running on your local machine for **development and testing** purposes.
 See deployment for notes on how to deploy the project on a live system.